CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 ## Terms
 The following terms are used in this document:
 * Message text: text that appears during a mission, usually in the top-left of the screen (although optionally centred).
 Green if associated with a package, red otherwise.
 * Dramatic text: text that is rendered in the centre of the screen using large red letters.
 Each letter is a 3D model.
 This text enters and leaves the screen using a randomly-selected transition animation.
+Dramatic text longer than 11 characters will be truncated.

 ![Message text and dramatic text](text-types.png "Message text and dramatic text")